dys2p/websites/proxysto.re/contact/en.md

          pay.proxysto.re ak4jf6rqm3inp3o6ide4zfjgxukpmzzlawpltt5s4iy6tys6qjp6atqd.onion
 ```

-## Frequently Asked Questions

 _Why are your Tor hidden services not using https?_

 Because it is not required and would be harder to implement.
 Read more on this topic at the Tor Project website: [HTTPS For Your Onion Service](https://community.torproject.org/onion-services/advanced/https/).

-_Why don't you use the messenger "Threema"?_

-One advantage of Threema is that users do not have to disclose their cell phone number.
-However, we do not like the fact that the computer version has to be activated with the smartphone every time it is started.
-That currently makes it too cumbersome for us to use.

-_Why don't you use OMEMO encryption for Jabber?_

-The clients we tested were either incompatible with each other or did not meet our requirements.
-For example, storing the chat history could not be disabled on some clients.